Wall Street Pummels MGY After Recent Earnings Report

 MGY’s Market Performance

-MGY stocks went up by 4.48% for the week, with a monthly drop of -11.13% and a quarterly performance of 0.50%, while its annual performance rate touched -48.30%.
-The volatility ratio for the week stands at 4.82% while the volatility levels for the past 30 days are set at 4.63% for Magnolia Oil & Gas Corporation.
-The simple moving average for the period of the last 20 days is -1.41% for MGY stocks with a simple moving average of -17.87% for the last 200 days.
+MGY stocks went down by -6.62% for the week, with a monthly drop of -8.03% and a quarterly performance of -8.33%, while its annual performance rate touched -53.19%.
+The volatility ratio for the week stands at 6.52% while the volatility levels for the past 30 days are set at 5.14% for Magnolia Oil & Gas Corporation.
+The simple moving average for the period of the last 20 days is -9.82% for MGY stocks with a simple moving average of -24.54% for the last 200 days.

 Analysts’ Opinion of MGY